cyrilondon/quantum-mechanics-java/README.md

 <img src="https://einsteinrelativelyeasy.com/images/Quantum/CNOT_program42.png" />

-2 But still this graphic does not show the main interest of this quantum circuit, i.e its entangled nature: we never observe the two-qubit states |00> or |11>.
+2 However, this graphic does still not show the main interest of this quantum circuit, i.e. its entangled nature: the two-qubit states are never being observed as |00> or |11>.

 To illustrate this fundamental feature, we use the last instruction line `Renderer.showProbabilities(p, 1000)` which gives the probabilities of the final measured states over 1000 runs: in our case, we measure 526 times |01> and 474 times |10>, but **we get a zero probability to observe either |00> and |11> states**.